-The department provides a photography (clinical and non-clinical), graphic design, videography, motion graphics and ID badge service to the Trust.
+The department provides a photography (clinical and non-clinical), graphic design, videography, and ID badge service to the Trust.

 Ashley qualified as a medical photographer at the University Hospital of Wales (Cardiff) and has worked at the Royal Surrey County Hospital since 1990.
 He has managed the Medical Illustration department since 1994.
 Ashley has a special interest in ophthalmic imaging, fluorescein angiography and ophthalmic clinical trials.

 After graduating from the University of Sunderland with a degree in Photography, Video and Digital Imaging, Georgina joined the Trust in August 2010 as a Trainee Clinical Photographer and completed her Post-Graduate Qualification in Clinical Photography in May 2012.
 She became the department’s Senior Clinical Photographer in November 2013.
 She enjoys working in a busy department, the variety of the work and meeting patients.

 In her spare time Georgina enjoys spending time with her family, doing freelance photography and travelling.

 Abbie completed her BA (Hons) degree in Photography at the University Centre Farnborough in 2017.
 From here, Abbie joined the Medical Illustration department in 2018 as a Clinical Photographer.

 Maria graduated from BSc (Hons) Clinical photography in 2017 and joined Royal Surrey in December 2019.

 Her favourite aspects of the job is theatre and ophthalmic photography, as well as meeting patients from all over the hospital and being able to positively contribute to their journey.